Mori-Zwanzig latent space Koopman closure for nonlinear autoencoder: Introduction

-It has been shown that a higher-order correction to the approximate Koopman operator can be obtained using the Mori-Zwanzig formalism by accounting for the residual dynamics through the non-Markovian term.
+Mori-Zwanzig formalism has been exploited by several works that propose a higher-order correction to the approximate Koopman operator by accounting for the residual dynamics through the memory term.
 Lin \emph{et al.}~\cite{lin2021data_2} proposed a data-driven method for this purpose that recursively learns the memory kernels using Mori's linear projection operator.
-This work was further extended by using a regression-based projection operator in~\cite{lin2022regression}.
+This work was further advanced in~\cite{lin2022regression} through the use of a regression-based projection operator.
+In this study, neural network-based models were employed to derive linear and non-linear projection operators, rather than to learn a dictionary of observables.
 Curtis \emph{et al.}~\cite{curtis2021dynamic} used the popular optimal prediction framework\cite{chorin2000optimal} to provide higher-order correction terms for DMD.
 This was further improved in~\cite{katrutsa2023extension} where $t$-model \cite{chorin2002optimal} was utilized for memory approximation.
 The primary challenge for these methods is the judicious choice of the observables.
 The optimal resolved observables are those where dynamics of the system are largely concentrated.
-Generally, they are selected from a predefined dictionary of functions that has the same shortcomings as mentioned before, such as overfitting and the need for \textit{a priori} knowledge of the system as in extended DMD.
+Generally, they are selected from a predefined dictionary of functions that has the same shortcomings as mentioned before, such as overfitting and the need for \textit{a priori} knowledge of the system as in EDMD.
 This points to a need for autonomous selection of observables from data.

-Observing these problems, this work proposes an interpretable data-driven reduced order model termed Mori-Zwanzig autoencoder (MZ-AE), that exploits the Mori-Zwanzig formalism and approximates the invariant Koopman subspace in the latent manifold of a nonlinear autoencoder.
-A higher-order non-Markovian correction is provided to the approximate Koopman operator which guides it back to the true trajectory upon deviation.
+Observing these problems, this work proposes an interpretable data-driven ROM termed Mori-Zwanzig autoencoder (MZ-AE), that exploits the Mori-Zwanzig formalism and approximates the invariant Koopman subspace in the latent manifold of a nonlinear autoencoder.
+A non-Markovian correction is provided to the approximate Koopman operator which guides it back to the true trajectory upon deviation.
 Through this approach, we tackle the following challenges:

 \begin{itemize}